orcodeep/CSAPP/labs/cache/README.md

 # t = m - (s + b)

-ex:- The address 0x7ff0005c8 really only needs 39 bits.
+ex:- The address 0x7ff0005c8 minimally only needs 36 bits.

-If you take m = 64, formula gives extra unused high-order bits in the tag:
+But you take m = 64, formula gives extra unused high-order bits in the tag:

-`t = 64 - (s + b)`
+`t = 64 - (s + b)` <- number of tag bits

 Those extra upper bits are always zero in your trace addresses (on x86-64 canonical addresses).